casals/casals.github.io/_posts/2019-06-23-gsoc-reaching-first-milestone.md

 ## Every man's memory is his private literature

 Having defined the base alternatives for implementing a group structure, the next step was creating a sandbox module for testing each of the alternatives.
 I used the [WildAnimals](https://github.com/Terasology/WildAnimals) module as a base due to its stability/simplicity and created a secondary module to implement the proposed alternatives.
-I felt the need of creating different As a result, we got _sick deers_:
+I felt the need of creating a different type of creature to test group configurations.
+As a result, we got _sick deers_:

 ![Sick Deers]({{ site.url }}/images/gsoc19/sick-deers.jpg)
 {: .image-center}